fwiko/dynamic-webm/README.md

 python main.py -i/--input <input_video> -m/--modifier <modification_option>
 ```

+- `-i/--input` - path for video to be modified
+- `-m/--modifier` - modification option
+- `-w/--workers` - number of workers to use for processing (default: CPU thread count)

 ### Modification Options

 - `1` - Create a "bouncing" video.
 The video will shrik and grow multiple times along the Y axis.